NguyenTien-Anh/idea_generator/README.md

 This project is part of the Ideathon competition and follows the competition's licensing terms.

+## 💡 Tips for Best Results

+### Content Upload Tips
+- **Audio Quality**: Use clear, high-quality audio for better transcription accuracy
+- **File Size**: Optimal file size is under 100MB for faster processing
+- **Language**: Specify the primary language of your content for better results
+- **Background Noise**: Minimize background noise for cleaner transcripts

+### Idea Generation Tips
+- **Review Transcripts**: Always review and edit transcripts before generating ideas
+- **Content Length**: Longer content (5+ minutes) typically generates more diverse ideas
+- **Clear Speech**: Content with clear, structured speech produces better ideas
+- **Topic Focus**: Content focused on specific topics yields more actionable suggestions

+### Content Creation Tips
+- **Format Selection**: Choose formats that match your intended platform and audience
+- **Customization**: Use generated content as a starting point and customize for your brand
+- **Multi-format**: Generate multiple formats from the same idea for cross-platform use
+- **Language Preference**: Specify your target language for culturally appropriate content

 ## 🆘 Troubleshooting

 ### Common Issues